The Colonial Pipeline Ransomware

 Password reuse has become a common problem because people use the same password more than once.
 However, cybersecurity experts discourage this practice as it can lead to multiple breaches, as shown in this case.

-Colonial Pipeline Ransomware Attack: The Timeline
+Colonial Pipeline Attack Timeline

 The Colonial Pipeline attack and recovery happened in a brief period.

-Here’s the Sequence of Events:
+Here’s the sequence of events:

 May 6, 2021